A mixed bag of thoughts on life, design and business.

 It’s not all about technology.

 Technology gets more powerful and efficient all the time.
-But the real bottleneck for is imagination.
+But our real bottleneck is imagination.
 The first TV shows were of people reading radio-like scripts.
-We need technology, but to make any use of it, we need lateral thinking more than technical progress.
+We need technology, but to make any use of it, we need lateral thinking.

 Time isn’t money.